srafay/Shinra-Tensei/aspdotnet/blazor/Readme.md

 Users that click buttons, navigate, and other interactions with a Blazor Server application have their actions transmitted on this SignalR connection and the server responds with user-interface updates using the same connection.
 The Blazor Server framework automatically updates the browser with the content generated on the web server.

+## What is WebAssembly?
+WebAssembly (WASM) is an open binary standard.
+It defines a portable code format for programs designed to run in web browsers.
+WebAssembly is a textual assembly language with a compact binary format for fast downloads and near-native performance.

+WebAssembly provides a compilation target for languages such as C, C++, and Rust.
+It's designed to run alongside JavaScript so that both work together.
+WebAssembly also can generate progressive web applications to be downloaded and run offline.

 ## What is Blazor Web Assembly?
 Blazor Web Assembly, sometimes shortened to Blazor WASM, is an implementation of the Blazor user-interface framework that runs on the HTML 5 standard Web Assembly runtime that is present in all modern browsers.
 The binary output of your application, the DLL files are transmitted to the browser and run with a version of .NET that has been optimized to work with the Web Assembly runtime regardless of the underlying operating system of the device browsing to the website.